uofo/reverse-archaeology-content/_artifacts/2016-09-14--i-would-sneak-upstairs-to-play-bingo-with-my-aunt-lizzie-since-hers-was-on-the-only-room-with-air-conditioning.md

   the only room with air conditioning”
 name: Don Dorflinger
 ---
-_Don Dorflinger remebers childhoos on Mechanic Street_
+_Don Dorflinger remembers childhood on Mechanic Street_

 Don Dorflinger is of German descent, a local historian, and co-author of Orange: A Postcard Guide to Our Past.
 He remembers his Great Aunt and Grandmother’s home on Mechanic Street, which was one of the many homes torn down to build I-280.
 The home was originally owned by his Great Aunt Elizabeth ‘Aunt Lizzie’ Dorflinger Hoch and Great Uncle John Washington Hoch’s, who ran a family dairy business, The Orange Dairy.
 The family farm was located on Northfield Avenue in Livingston, NJ.
 John and Elizabeth lived in a two story, three bedroom home at the front of the property, which had a barn for the horses and delivery wagon, and a structure for washing bottles in the rear.